digidem/mapeo-core/README.md

 ### `mapeo.exportData(filename, opts, cb)`

 Exports data from the osm database to the given filename.

-Supported extensions are `.geojson` and `.shp`.
+Options:

+  * `format`: "geojson" or a "shapefile".
+Shapefiles export into zip format.
+  * `presets`: an object that represents the contents of a `presets.json` file

 ### `mapeo.observationConvert(obs, cb)`